meju25/openhab2-addons/addons/binding/org.openhab.binding.fileregexparser/README.md

 ## Supported Things

-This binding supports one thing: fileregexparser
+This binding supports one thing: filetoparse

 ## Discovery